-Malacca Straits Mosque (Malay: Masjid Selat Melaka) is a mosque located on the man-made Malacca Island in Malacca City, Malacca, Malaysia, which was opened on 24 November 2006 by the Supreme Ruler of Malaysia (Yang di-Pertuan Agong) Tuanku Syed Sirajuddin Syed Putra Jamalullail and was constructed with a cost of about MYR10 million.
-It was built using the mix of Middle Eastern and Malay craftsmanship and looks like a floating structure when the water level is high.
-Its structure has two intersecting archways lead to the main entrance and stained glass which covers the space in between the arches.
-The mosque compound has a 30-metre tall minaret that is also used as a lighthouse.
+The Malacca Straits Mosque (Malay: Masjid Selat Melaka) is a mosque located on the artificial Malacca Island in Malacca City, Malaysia.
+Constructed at a cost of about MYR10 million, it was inaugurated on 24 November 2006 by the King of Malaysia, Tuanku Syed Sirajuddin ibni Almarhum Tuanku Syed Putra Jamalullail.
+It was built using a mix of Middle Eastern and Malay craftsmanship and looks like a floating structure when the water level is high.
+The mosque has two intersecting archways that lead to the main entrance, and stained glass covers the space in between the arches.
+The compound has a 30 metre-tall minaret that is also used as a lighthouse.

 History